Characters who have appeared in several films of the James Bond franchise.

 - She appears in black in her first meeting with Bond, symbolizing their initially antagonistic relationship.
 She dresses in white throughout the rest of the film (except for one scene in Oberhauser's lair).
 Particularly during the third act when she wears a white coat over her clothes, in contrast with the rest of the heroes, representing how she's a civilian and refuses to take the life of a spy.
 This also provides a contrast in the climax of the film when Bond is holding Oberhauser at gunpoint.
 M is there dressed in black representing Bond's life as a deceiving and murderous agent for the crown, with Madeleine on the other side dressed in white representing the chance of a peaceful life away from the death and lies.

-- This happens again in the next film—she's in a white dress during hers and Bond's romantic scenes in Italy, but a black one when they encounter each other at MI6 an unknown time later, once again representing their adversarial relationship.
+- This happens again in the next film—she's in a white dress when Bond confronts her over her supposed betrayal, telling us that she hasn't done so, but a black one when they encounter each other at MI6 an five years later, once again representing their adversarial relationship.
 She's back in white when Bond tracks her down in Norway, again showing that's she's good.

 - Morality Pet: Serves as one for Mr. White, who called it quits when Spectre began to dabble in Human Trafficking and slavery, particularly those of women and children.